starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Installing Star Citizen on an NTFS-formatted drive
 - Don't; it probably won't work and will likely only corrupt your game files.

+#### Popup warning 64-bit Windows is required
+- Ensure that you are using a [Recommended](Tips-and-Tricks#recommended-distros) 64 bit linux distro
+- Override environment variable WINEARCH=64

 ***